 Team building events can usually go one of two ways: awkward and forced or fun and exciting.
-The first step in making sure that doesn’t happen is choosing events that your employees want to attend and creating a goal, even if it’s unspoken—I.E. promoting wellness, team building, professional development.
+The first step in making sure the former scenario doesn’t happen is choosing events that your employees want to attend and creating a goal, even if it’s unspoken i.e. promoting wellness, team building, or professional development.

 Before polling your employees for their opinion, however, you have to come up with ideas—and the usual, post-work “office mixer” event just isn’t cutting it anymore.

 Jessica Thiefels shares some of her tips and ideas for engaging team building.
-She has spent the last two years working tirelessly for a small startup, where she learned a lot about running business and being resourceful and she now owns her own business and has been featured on Forbes.
+She has spent the last two years working tirelessly for a small startup, where she learned a lot about running business and being resourceful.
+She now owns her own business and has been featured on Forbes.

 Indoor rock climbing facilities are becoming more and more popular: the industry grew by 10 percent in 2015 and that number is still climbing.
 Not to mention it was the second most popular indoor hobby of 2016.

 There are two main reasons why this seemingly random sport is a great company event:

 - It’s different.
 Despite its popularity, many people have only been once or twice in their life.
 This makes it more appealing.

 - Employees will likely be belaying for their co-workers, so they’re literally supporting them as they climb the rock wall.